Estimated reading time: 3 minutes

-January 2012 Canadian Budget Binder Net Worth Update
+Welcome to Canadian Budget Binder’s first Net Worth Update of 2012.

-You can follow along by subscribing to my blog and get updates as I post them.
+You can subscribe to my blog and get updates as I post them.
 I hope to have this a little more detailed as I go along.

-We do have 2 relatively new vehicles that hold $0 balance but I don’t like to add them to our net worth as they just decline in value.
+We have two relatively new vehicles with a $0 balance, but I don’t like adding them to our net worth as they decline.

 - Cash: $1000.00